Last Updated on September 29, 2025 by Thompson & Morgan Horticultural Team

 Image: Heucherella ‘Trailing Yellowstone Falls’ from T&M

-Writing for the T&M blog, garden and nature writer Nic Wilson of dogwooddays knows a thing or two about making the most of your hanging baskets in winter.
+Writing for the T&M blog, garden and nature writer Nic Wilson knows a thing or two about making the most of your hanging baskets in winter.
 Go for a seasonal colour scheme like gold and silver as a starting point, she says, then pick out specific plants to bring the theme to life.
 See her full article for ideas on how to pack your hanging baskets with attractive foliage, bright berries and beautiful blooms.

 Play with heights in winter hanging baskets